sproogen/modern-resume-theme/README.md

     Description of role
 ```

-If you wish to specify multiple titles for a single company, use this format
+If you wish to specify multiple job titles for a single company, use this format
 ```
+- layout: left (options: left, right, top, top-right, top-middle)
-- company: Company name
+  company: Company name
   link: Link to company (optional)
   jobs:
     - title: Job title 1